 Since as early as 2002 California has been a trendsetter in the push for States to rely more on renewable energy sources instead of fossil fuels.
 While 29 States in total have so far adopted renewable energy portfolio plans for the future, few have aspired to reach such high renewable energy targets as California.
 Only Hawaii has more aggressive renewable energy goals, aiming for all utilities to get 100 percent of their energy from renewable sources by 2045.

-If you are ready to go solar contact us at 858-252-2280 or fill out the contact form below.
+If you are ready to make the switch or have any questions contact one of the highest rated solar companies in San Diego.
+All of our solar installations come with a 25 year warranty.
+Call us at 858-252-2280 or fill out the contact form below.